dalessioluca/cromwell_for_ML/README.md

 # cromwell_for_ML
 Examples of how to use cromwell to run ML model at scale

+### STILL TO DO:
+delocalization saving on a desired bucket visualization using jupyter notebook

 ### File descirption
 1. main.ipynb -> jupyter notebook you want to run
 2. parameters.json -> all the parameters that the notebook needs to run